cjcliffe/CubicVR-2/README.md

 Native toolsets and formats will no longer be a primary goal as before; open source tools and formats such as Blender and COLLADA will be the focus for importing content.

-CubicVR's existing DataTree will be used more extensivly to provide 1-1 translation and interchangability of XML, JSON, Native Binary and Compressed Binaries (FastLZ).
+CubicVR's existing DataTree will be used more extensively to provide 1-1 translation and interchangability of XML, JSON, Native Binary and Compressed Binaries (FastLZ).